jahatch512/HomePage/README.md

-# OkCoFounder
+# HomePage

-[OkCoFounder Site][gh-pages]
+[HomePage][gh-pages]

 [gh-pages]: https://jahatch512.github.io/JamesWorld

-JamesWorld is a personal project I began for two primary reasons:
+HomePage is a personal project I began for two primary reasons:

 1. To refine my skills and knowledge of AngularJS
 2. To create a personalized home page for myself by plugging into